relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 {: .no_toc }

-Data Transformations analyze and enrich communications before they become a documnent and have the ability to adjust underlying content.
+Data Transformations analyze and enrich communications before they become a document and have the ability to adjust underlying content.
 {: .fs-6 .fw-300 }

 1. TOC